 Lastly, always mention your strengths in customer service.
 As a mechanic, you’ll be greeting customers and tasked with explaining their vehicle’s situation to them.
 Good customer service means repeat customers, so make potential employers aware of your excellent people skills.

-How to write the Career Objective
+How to write a Car Mechanic Career Objective

 Hiring managers have dozens of resumes to go through and very limited time to read them entirely.
 Keep your career objective concise and to the point.
 Put the most important information first to capture their attention while they’re scanning your resume.